Jean-Marc Aymes

-French harpsichordist, organist and pedagogue born in 1961, Jean-Marc Aymes was appointed professor of harpsichord at the CNSMDL in 2009, after two years as director of the Regional Centre for Baroque Art in Marseille.
+Jean-Marc Aymes (born 1961) is a French harpsichordist, organist and pedagogue.
+He was appointed professor of harpsichord at the CNSMDL in 2009, after two years as director of the Regional Centre for Baroque Art in Marseille.

 Biography

 He began his harpsichord and organ studies in Toulouse, seduced since his youth by Baroque and Renaissance music, but also by the contemporary repertoire.
 Continuing his studies brought him from Brussels to The Hague.
 The harpsichord occupied most of his professional time, until 2009 mainly for the interpretative aspect of this art, pedagogy only came to him when he was appointed to the CNSMD in Lyon.

 Until then, he had only worked as a harpsichordist in numerous concerts around the world and in the most famous early music festivals.

 He spent a large part of his life in the Toulouse region, before coming to southeastern France for his professional activities in Lyon and Marseille, where he currently resides.